Code-Institute-Submissions/ms2-olespanish-game/README.md

 #### 1.1.
 Project Goals

-This game was designed for students of all ages learning the Spanish language.
+This game was designed for students of all ages learning the Spanish language (or just curious!).
 There are 3 levels that increase in difficulty:
 - Beginners

 In this level, every card provides 3 different pieces of information: a picture, a name and a pronunciation clip.